tomekpapke/CurrencyConverter/README.md

 Application is implemented using client-server architecture.

-Client is WPF application implementing MVVM pattern with MVVMLight.
+Client is a WPF application implementing MVVM pattern with MVVMLight framework.

 Server is a WCF Service Library connected to client within TCP protocol and hosted in console application.

 This is a beta version taht will be improved in the future.